valdisvi/espeak-ng-jeditor/README.md

 - [ ] Implement "Amplitude frame" in bottom left corner
 - [ ] Implement scrollbar for list of phoneme frames
 - [ ] Implement listeners for all menu items and all buttons
+- [ ] Implement exporting of phoneme graphs
 - [ ] Make Fourier in text panel